Updated: Jun 27

 The nature of your needs: Think about how many people you may need to support in the event of an emergency.
 A single person may need to have an emergency fund that is less than that of a person with a family.
 The larger the number of dependents, the larger the emergency fund needs to be.

 The return on your savings: Existing solutions such as low-interest savings accounts and fee-laden financial services are not ideal for a post-pandemic world.
 With Qinta, you can earn up to 10% on your savings and reach your financial goals faster.
-Sign up for early access and get early-bird rewards here.
+Sign up for early access here.

 Your emergency fund should be tailored to your individual needs.
 The outline above gives you a framework to start but you may have to tailor it down to your individual needs.